coopdevs/handbook/Virtualization-with-libvirt,-qemu-and-kvm.md

 _You can skip this step if you downloaded a regular USB installation image._

-Cloud-init "handles early initialization of a cloud instance", setting up from user and groups, to execution of chef and puppet recipes.
+Cloud-init is a standard that "handles early initialization of a cloud instance", setting up from user and groups, to execution of chef and puppet recipes.
 However, we only want to change the default and unknown password to another one.
 Think if it's more convenient in your case to set up an ssh key.

+Cloud init is also a service that is installed by default at cloud images.
+It checks for external media (virtual or not) at start up, and if it finds devices such as CD-ROM suitable to its format, it will apply the recorded configuration.

+We will need an official tool to convert text config files to CD-ROM image.

 ```bash
 apt install cloud-image-utils
 ```
-To use password
+To configure a password login

 ```bash
 cat << EOF > cloud-init.conf